What’s involved in serving on an External Review Panel?

 Time Frame Process Steps

-12 months before visit Program clears panelists for conflicts of interest
+12 months before visit Program clears panelists for conflicts of interest.

-Panelists are invited to serve
+Reviewers are invited to serve as external review panelists.

-Panelists review draft Self-study and provide feedback to ERP Chair to share with program
+Panelists review draft Self-study and provide feedback to ERP chair to share with program.

-6 weeks before visit Panelists receive Self-study directly from program
+6 weeks before visit Panelists receive Self-study directly from program.

-Panelists read and analyze Self-study
+Panelists read and analyze Self-study.

-Review visit Panelists are generally on site from late Saturday through early Wednesday
+Review visit Panelists are generally on site from late Saturday through early Wednesday.

 3 weeks after visit Draft ERP report due